ncoghlan/misc/notes/python3/questions_and_answers.rst

 Why not just assume UTF-8 and avoid having to decode at system boundaries?
 --------------------------------------------------------------------------

+.. note:: Starting with Python 3.6, CPython on Windows actually does assume that binary data passed to operating system interfaces is in UTF-8 and transcodes it to UTF-16-LE

 The design decision to go with a fixed width Unicode representation both externally and internally has a long history in Python, going all the way